Anatol Vidrașcu

 Anatol Vidrașcu (born 2 April 1949) is an editor and activist from Moldova.
-He serves as CEO of the Editorial Group "Litera" and is a leader of the Democratic Forum of Romanians in Moldova.
+He is CEO of the Editorial Group "Litera" and is a leader of the Democratic Forum of Romanians in Moldova.

 Biography

 Anatol Vidrașcu graduated from the Moldova State University in 1975.
 Between 1975 and 1989 he worked for "Literatura artistică" publishing house.
 On 3 May 1989 he created the Editorial Group "Litera".
 Since 1989, the group has published over 1500 titles.

 Anatol Vidrașcu is the president of the European Cultural Institute (Institutul Cultural European).
-He served as a leader of the Liberal Party.
+He was a leader of the Liberal Party.